Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

 ## Setting things up

-Our first topic is to create the basic project structure, where we end up having three sub-projects that are all managed through one central `build.sbt` file.
+Our first topic is to create the basic project structure, where we end up having two sub-projects which are both managed through one central `build.sbt` file.

 Let's start by creating a directory for our project: `mkdir myproject`.
 Within this directory, we need to create a